C.D. Guadalajara: Estadio Jalisco

 Guadalajara next shared the Estadio Jalisco with their biggest town rivals Atlas.
-Estadio Jalisco was inaugurated on January 31, 1960.
+Estadio Jalisco was inaugurated on 31 January 1960.
 It was host for eight games in the 1970 FIFA World Cup, six group-stage matches, and one each in the quarterfinals and semifinals.
 The stadium was host for nine games in the 1986 FIFA World Cup, six group-stage matches, one round-of-16 match, one quarterfinal, and one semifinal.
-Chivas played in the Estadio Jalisco from 1960 to 2010.
-Due to the aging structure of the stadium and the desire of Chivas to have their own stadium to call home, owner Jorge Vergara decided to construct a stadium (Estadio Jalisco was always shared with various teams from the city such as Atlas, Club Universidad de Guadalajara, and Club Oro, among others).
-Chivas administration used an investment of 130 million dollars to build a new home.